-Table S1.3 (continued) Components Outcome assessment BTS guidelines, 2013 commencement of COPD medication before PR; education to support lifestyle and behavioral change and assist self- management to promote decision making and self-efficacy (educational backgrounds of subjects and any physical and cognitive barriers need to be considered); resistance training in combination with aerobic trainings; interval and continuous training can be applied safely and effectively within the context of PR; goal setting: generic exercise training as opposed to individually targeted exercise training is recommended for PR; adjuncts IMT; hormones and nutritional supplements; supplemental oxygen; NMES.
-GOLD, 2021 report structured and supervised exercise training; smoking cessation; nutrition counselling; self-management education. assessment of exercise capacity; measurement of health status and impact of breathlessness; assessment of inspiratory and expiratory muscle strength and lower limb strength in patients who suffer from muscle wasting discussion about individual patient goals and expectations.
+Components Outcome assessment BTS guidelines, 2013 11 commencement of COPD medication before PR; education to support lifestyle and behavioral change and assist self- management to promote decision making and self-efficacy (educational backgrounds of subjects and any physical and cognitive barriers need to be considered); resistance training in combination with aerobic trainings; interval and continuous training can be applied safely and effectively within the context of PR; goal setting: generic exercise training as opposed to individually targeted exercise training is recommended for PR; adjuncts IMT; hormones and nutritional supplements; supplemental oxygen; NMES.
+GOLD, 2021 report 12 structured and supervised exercise training; smoking cessation; nutrition counselling; self-management education. assessment of exercise capacity; measurement of health status and impact of breathlessness; assessment of inspiratory and expiratory muscle strength and lower limb strength in patients who suffer from muscle wasting discussion about individual patient goals and expectations.
 "It is important not to limit assessment only to these outcome measures but gather information on each patient's goal (relevant or valued outcomes)."

-Table S1.4 Organizational aspects of pulmonary rehabilitation Organizational aspects ACCP, 1974; ATS, 1981 "PR applies art, skill, physiology, and multiple clinical disciplines (a wide spectrum of medical and paramedical disciplines )to reverse the disability of patients with chronic lung disease."
-Principles and practice of PR, Casaburi/Petty, 1993 characteristics of PR team: interdisciplinary with a common purpose; interactive and collaborative; overlapping roles, authority of the lowest levels; trust; knowledge of specialized area; a philosophic leader and coordinator (may or may not be the same person).
-ERS, 1992 "In-patient programmes are required for individuals with very limited walking capability, when clinical diagnosis and assessment are uncertain, for unstable disease and for the instruction of patient and family in the methods."
-"Special facilities will be required for the very severely disabled who infrequently leave the home such as for long term oxygen therapy (LTOT), ventilatory support, nursing and psychological management."
+Table S1.4 Organizational aspects of pulmonary rehabilitation

+Organizational aspects ACCP, 1974; ATS, 1981 1 "PR applies art, skill, physiology, and multiple clinical disciplines (a wide spectrum of medical and paramedical disciplines)to reverse the - alsability of patients with chronic lung alsease.
+Principles and practice of PR, Casaburi/Petty, 1993 13 characteristics of PR team: interdisciplinary with a common purpose; interactive and collaborative; overlapping roles; authority of the lowest levels; trust; knowledge of specialized area; a philosophic leader and coordinator (may or may not be the same person).
+ERS, 1992 2 "In-patient programmes are required for individuals with very limited walking capability, when clinical diagnosis and assessment are uncertain, for unstable disease and for the instruction of patient and family in the methods."
+"Soecial facilities will be reauired for the very severely disabled who infreguently leave the home such as for long term oxvaen therapy (LTOT), ventilatory support, nursing and psychological management."
 "End-stage terminal patients need specialist care which should be capable of application to the home."
-NIH, 1994 "The practice of pulmonary rehabilitation requires specialized knowledge of both rehabilitation medicine and chest medicine."
+NIH, 19943 "The practice of pulmonary rehabilitation requires specialized knowledge of both rehabilitation medicine and chest medicine."
 According to the NIH: designation of PR as an "art" was inappropriate.
 The standard textbook definition of PR as an "art" did not lend itself to meaningful discussions about possibilities for research.
 "Conventional clinical trials, as those used in the evaluation of drugs, rarely provide for assessment of outcomes.
-In addition, the time for a clinical trial does not yet seem to be ripe on several accounts: quantitative measures (e.g., of performance, health-related quality of life, physiologic state, behavior) are still in short supply, and criteria are lacking for identifying those clients/patients who would be the best conditione for a new or several accounts.
-In addition state are described for identifying those clients/patients who would be the best containates for a paintonery renomination program.
-In adaption, current trials involving potents with certain paintonary answers such as COPD would benefit greatly from subgrouping on the basis of physiologic criteria.
+In addition, the time for a cument in account yet seem to be ripe on several accounts, quantitative measures leig., of performance, neutri-retated quanty of ripe, physiologic state, behavior) are still in short supply, and criteria are lacking for identifying those clients/patients who would be the best candidates for a pulmonary rehabilitation program.
+In addition, clinical trials involving patients with certain pulmonary disorders such as COPD would benefit greatly from subgrouping on the basis of physiologic criteria.
 Without due regard for these uncertainties, a clinical trial would run the grave risk of producing type II errors (i.e., no difference in outcome would be uncovered between treatment groups even though, in reality, differences would exist).
-In light of the above considerations, steps should be taken to develop measures appropriate for a clinical trial of the effectiveness of pulmonary renabilitation."
+In light of the above considerations, steps should be taken to develop measures appropriate for a clinical trial of the effectiveness of pulmonary rehabilitation."